iropovik/Relational-dynamics-aggression/README.md

 # Relational-dynamics-bullying
-Code and data for the paper "Relational dynamics in bullying, victimization, and defending perceptions"
+Code and data for the paper "How Affective Relationships and Classroom Norms Shape Perceptions of Aggressor, Victim, and Defender Roles"